danbocain/WordPress-Functions/README.md

 # WordPress-Functions
-A collection of commonly used functions for WordPress websites
+A collection of commonly used functions and stylesheet additions for WordPress websites